PassportNew Zealand

 Use the measured frame below instead of approximating the crop by eye.

-The stored frame for Passport Offline on this route is 900×1,200 px.
+The required format for Passport Offline on this page is 900×1,200 px.

 Aim for head height around 64%.
 The recommended band on this page is 56% to 72%.
 Leave about 8% above the head, with an allowed range of 4% to 14%.

-No exact pixel target is stored here, so preserve the ratio and confirm any destination limits separately.
+No exact pixel target is listed here, so preserve the ratio and confirm any destination limits separately.

 • Physical requirement: 900×1,200 px